 Hunger isn’t simply a matter of an absence of food.
 It can mean a lack of the right food, too.
 Some areas of the world suffer from scarcity while others have food without the right vitamins, minerals or nutrition, leading to an epidemic of obesity.
 Understand more about the problem of food disparity and how you can help.

 Poverty isn’t only a developing world problem.
 Child poverty is seen everywhere, even in developed countries like the United States.
-It’s in every size city and small towns across the country.
-Read more about poverty in the U.S. and the far-reaching consequences it has on children living in these communities.
+It’s in every size of city and small town across the country.
+Read more about poverty in the U.S. and the far‑reaching consequences it has on children living in these communities.